She Loves Me (film): Development

 Comley told The Hollywood Reporter that the goal of the live-streamed performance was, "...to expand the reach of the show outside the physical Broadway theater.”

 Release

 The film was live-streamed on BroadwayHD on June 30, 2016.
 It was historic, as it was the first Broadway musical ever to be live-streamed.
-Following the streamed performance, the film had a one day theatrical release on December 1 of the same year in a partnership with Fathom Events.
+Following the streamed performance, the film had a one-day theatrical release on December 1 of the same year in a partnership with Fathom Events.

 Since then, the film has been aired multiple times as episodes of Great Performances on PBS.

 Reception

 Audience viewership

 Over sixty countries tuned into the live-streamed performance on BroadwayHD.
-A Facebook live video showing a teaser of the production garnered 307,000 views and 1,712.
+A Facebook live video showing a teaser of the production garnered 307,000 views and 1,712 shares.
 Tickets for the event were $9.99, though subscribers of BroadwayHD could watch for free.

 Critical reception

 Austin Hill of Onstage Blog described the experience of watching the show live, "...Though I love filmed stage productions, they are always lacking that connection to the event, as though losing the ephemerality of the moment—the precise phenomenological moment of theatre-making.
 This was somehow different, and I am not sure I understand why.
 It might be because it was REALLY live…"